sanjana25bhi10104/AI-Movie-Recommender/README.md

 Files:-

-main.py: The core Python code and dataset.
+main.py: The core Python code.

 movies.csv: Contains a curated dataset of 60+ Bollywood hits (2021-2026) for accurate genre matching.